Pediatric Hematology/Oncology Fellowship Program

 Overview and mission

-The Hematology/Oncology Fellowship Program at The Children’s Hospital of Philadelphia is a three-year training program that prepares physicians to become clinician educators or clinician scientists.
+The Pediatric Hematology/Oncology Fellowship Program at Children’s Hospital of Philadelphia is a three-year training program that prepares physicians to become clinician educators or physician scientists.

-Both the hematology and oncology programs at CHOP have NIH T32 and K12 training grants that may enable the fellow to continue at a junior faculty level for one or two additional years.
-Participation in these grants allows the fellow to apply for NIH loan forgiveness.
+The Divisions of Hematology and Oncology both have NIH T32 and K12 training grants that may enable the fellow to continue at a junior faculty level for several years of additional training post-fellowship.

 CHOP’s Pediatric Hematology/Oncology Fellowship Program is a large and renowned program.
 It has a substantial patient population, as well as a strong laboratory and clinical research program.
 It has an outstanding record for training subspecialists.